 A bibliographic database contains citations to (information about) journal articles and other materials (book chapters, dissertations, etc.) that have been published.
-The most-used bibliographic database in biomedical subject areas is PubMed, which contains more than 27 million citations.
+The most-used bibliographic database in biomedical subject areas is PubMed, which contains more than 35 million citations.
 A much smaller but more highly-focused bibliographic database is CINAHL (Cumulative Index of Nursing and Allied Health Literature).
+You may find this Introduction to PubMed video useful.

 There are some steps and things to think about that can help you find articles on a topic.